 The role of the RDOC is to work with DRGCs to identify appropriate access points or venues for their resources to be shared.
 This might include vendors or resource repositories.
 The RDOC will aid in communication, facilitation, and record keeping for these distribution options.

-To comply with the IDG Policy for Metadata Requirements for IDG Members, these resources should be well annotated and include a reference to track uptake of IDG resources by the scientific community, such as RRIDs, ChEMBL numbers, DOIs etc.
+To comply with the IDG Policy for Metadata Requirements for IDG Members, these resources should be well annotated and include a reference to track uptake of IDG resources by the scientific community.

 As IDG members may share their resources via different mechanisms (see Policy for Resource Sharing by IDG Members), the IDG Consortium expects that these resources comply with the quality control metrics listed on https://druggablegenome.net/QC_Metrics.
 It is expected that these metrics will be amended as new types of resources and data are developed by the IDG Consortium.
 In rare cases where quality control metrics cannot be met for certain reagents or data, this will be indicated in appropriate repositories along with a caveat emptor notice for users.
-The IDG SC will review these cases to ensure that what quality control metrics can be met are being addressed.
+The IDG SC will review these cases to establish / confirm what quality control metrics can be met and what exception(s) are acceptable.

 IDG members are encouraged to foster collaborations and interactions with individual laboratories/researchers, consortia, associations, pharma, and biotech, as well as other outside entities.
 The guidelines outlined here are to enhance these interactions for the benefit of sharing IDG outcomes.

-When IDG members establish interactions with other groups (not individual investigators) concerning potential future interactions with the IDG consortium as a whole, the RDOC should be informed of this network establishment to allow tracking of these interactions for the IDG record as well as for promoting this interaction through IDG websites as appropriate.
+When IDG members establish interactions with other groups (not individual investigators) concerning potential future interactions with the IDG, the RDOC should be informed of this network establishment to allow tracking of these interactions for the IDG record as well as for promoting this interaction through IDG websites as appropriate.
 The RDOC’s role is to record these interactions as part of its IDG outreach activities and to facilitate the development of future outreach activities, where appropriate.
 The RDOC is not responsible for establishing collaborations between non-IDG groups and individual IDG members.

 Agreements between IDG awardees and non-IDG entities: